trinodb/docker-images/README.md

 ## Releasing (pushing) docker image

+To release a new version of the images, run the `release` GitHub Actions (GHA) Workflow.
+It will:
+1. Remove the `-SNAPSHOT` suffix from the `version` file.
+2. Run `make release` that builds and pushes all Docker images.
+3. Increment the version number and save it with the `-SNAPSHOT` suffix in the `version` file.
+4. Commit and push all changes to the git repository.

 All of the docker images in the repository share the same version number.
 This is because most of the images depend on a parent image that is also in the repository (e.g. testing/hdp2.6-hive is FROM testing/hdp2.6-base),